9999years/i-c-the-light/readme.md

 #### `vector.h`

-Various functions for doing math with vectors.
-Notably exposes `vec2` and `vec3`.
+Various functions for doing math with vectors as well as the `vec2` and `vec3` types.

 #### `distance.h`